 How can I be sure that HFA: Elementary School is a quality school?
 HFA: Elementary School is developed and managed by Henry Ford Learning Institute (HFLI), a non-profit organization that offers highly regarded and innovative educational programs developed in partnership with other exemplary educational institutions.
 Families can be assured that the curriculum meets all state guidelines and national standards.
 Every instructor is highly qualified and holds a valid State of Michigan teaching certificate as a requirement of employment.
 We also have the support of corporate and community partners who, along with our parents, hold us to a high level of achievement.
 Our school district was designated by P21 as a 2015-2016 National 21st Century Learning Exemplar for our innovative teaching and learning practices; the HFA: SCS K-12 district is the first P21 Exemplar in Michigan.

 What is the connection to Henry Ford Academy: School for Creative Studies?
 Students who complete 5th grade at HFA: Elementary School will automatically be enrolled as 6th graders at Henry Ford Academy: School for Creative Studies (HFA: SCS), a public charter middle/high school serving grades 6 through 12.
-HFA: SCS is a Thompson Foundation 90/90 school, committed to graduating 90% of its students and sending 90% of those graduates on to college.
+HFA: SCS is a Thompson Foundation 90/90 school, committed to graduating 90% of its students and sending at least 90% of those graduates on to college.
 HFA: SCS is located in the A. Alfred Taubman Center for Design Education at 485 W. Milwaukee St., Detroit.
 Both schools are located in Detroit's Northend neighborhood.

 What happens if my student’s name is added to the waitlist at the lottery?
 Students on the acceptance list have until the enrollment date to accept their spot at our school for the 2017-2018 school year.
 If a student does not accept that seat by that date, HFA: Elementary School will offer that seat to the next eligible person on the waitlist.